deiteris/api-contractor/extension/README.md

 ## Available settings

 * `apiContractor.trace.server` - Traces the communication between VS Code and the language server.
-* `apiContractor.autoDetectRootApi` - Enables the root API file auto detection.
+* `apiContractor.autoDetectRootApi` - Enables automatic detection and selection of the root API file.
 * `apiContractor.autoRenameRefs` - Configures automatic rename of the referenced files.
 Works only when the workspace has the root API file set.
 * `apiContractor.notification.noMainApiFileSet` - Enables notification when no main API file is set.
 * `apiContractor.jvm.arguments` - Uses provided arguments to execute the JVM version of the language server.
+* `apiContractor.autoReloadApiPreviewOnSave` - Enables automatic reload of the API file preview when it is saved.
+API file preview tabs must be reopened when this setting is changed.
+Note: in structured projects where root API file is set, the API file preview will be also reloaded when its referenced files are saved.

 ## Features